-In Key Stage 1 and 2, Reading is taught explicitly through The Talk for Writing sequence at Bishop Wilson as well as in guided reading lessons.
-At Bishop Wilson, we follow a two-week rotation for reading sessions.
+From Year 2, Reading is taught explicitly through The Talk for Writing sequence at Bishop Wilson as well as in Guided Reading lessons that follow reading VIPERS.
+We follow a two-week rotation for reading sessions.
 Children receive one week of whole class reading sessions, followed by one week of small group reading sessions.
-The small group sessions enable the teacher to focus on key skills they know a specific group of children need whilst the whole class sessions allow all children (regardless of their personal word recognition and phonics skills) to access, experience and discuss high-quality texts therefore preventing them from being held back by the mechanical skills of reading.
+The small group sessions enable the teacher to focus on key skills they know a specific group of children need whilst the whole class sessions allow all children (regardless of their personal word recognition and phonics skills) to access, experience and discuss high-quality texts therefore preventing them for being held back by the mechanical skills of reading.

 During all reading sessions, children need to be aware of the reading skills they are using in order to give them a greater understanding of what makes a well-rounded reader.
 Children are explicitly taught the skills of reading (outlined in the National Curriculum and the KS1 and KS2 test domains) through the use of the acronym VIPERS which were created by Rob Smith (The Literacy Shed).

 Sequence (Ks1) / Summarise (Ks2)

 Children read during these sessions in a variety of different ways.
 They may hear the teacher model fluent reading and then have time to reread the same extract themselves; they may read individually, work in groups, take turns in pairs or read aloud to their peers and feedback.
 You may see a number of these different strategies during one session.

 Where possible, teachers use extracts from the model text used in writing sessions or extracts from the whole class readers that are outlined in the planning overview, as well as other extracts the teacher has identified that have a similar teaching focus.
 Whole class reading sessions are the perfect opportunity for in depth ‘book talk’ to ‘read as a reader’ and for teachers to model oral comprehension.